 Secoo the luxury & lifestyle e-Commerce platform

 Secoo is one of the largest Chinese multi-brand luxury B2C platforms.
-If your business is in the luxury sector, Secoo is the platform to turn to.
+If your business is in the overall luxury sector, Secoo is the platform to turn to.
 In China, Secoo has managed to differentiate itself from Luxury Pavilion and Toplife, which have absorbed a large share of the online luxury goods retail market.

-Today the platform operates for very big brands like Miu Miu, Hermes, Rolex, Longines, and Bulgari.
-Additionally, to meet the growing desire of Chinese consumers for an upscale lifestyle, the platform featured cars from brands such as Bentleys and Porsches as well as personal yachts and jets.
+Today the platform operates for very big names like Miu Miu, Hermes, Rolex, Longines, and Bulgari.
+Additionally, to meet the growing desire of Chinese consumers for an upscale lifestyle, the platform featured cars from companies such as Bentleys and Porsches as well as personal yachts and jets.

-WeChat x Luxury brands, together to innovate
+WeChat & Luxury brands, together to innovate

-In the beginning, Wechat was an app for communication but it has developed a lot of features, waiting to be explored by brands.
-We have to notice here that WeChat has now over 1 billion monthly active users.
-According to its surprising capacities and its important user database, WeChat has taken more and more attention from luxury brands.
+In the beginning, WeChat was an app for communication, but it has developed a lot of features, waiting to be explored.
+We have to notice here that WeChat has now over 1.2 billion monthly active users.
+Thanks to its surprising capacities and its important user database, WeChat has gotten an incredible amount of attention from luxury groups.

-Wechat Mini-program widely used by Luxury brand
+Wechat mini-programs widely used by luxury brands

 - Users who have subscribed to Burberry’s WeChat official account can participate in the event launched by the brand and gain their own customized card.
-Burberry cooperated with WeChat and proposed to customers to order ornaments at any time with their Chinese or English names on them.
+Burberry cooperated with WeChat and proposed to customers order ornaments at any time with their Chinese or English names on them.

 This is the reason why you can use the O2O strategy.
 This strategy which can also be called OtoO is the initial of Online to Offline.
 It refers to changes in the behavior of consumers who are now preparing their visit to points of sale (Offline) with the help of an analysis phase of the website on the Internet (Online).
 The expression O2O thus reminds us that nearly 90% of the retail trade is done directly in physical points of sale but that this activity is also impacted by the “Online”.

-For merchants the benefits of the O2O strategy are:
+For merchants, the benefits of the O2O strategy are: